-This class presents the concepts that will enable students to "read" smoke at a structure fire can assist the incident commander and firefighters to understand what type of material is burning, where the fire is going and how to take actions to control the incident.
+This class presents the concepts that will enable students to "read" smoke that is present within a structure during a structure fire.
+Information contained within this course can assist the incident commander and firefighters to understand how to "read" smoke conditions and apply that knowledge to fireground activities and safety.